Alaska Army Guardsmen save four after plane crash

 |0

-This work, Alaska Army Guardsmen save four after plane crash [Image 2 of 2], by SPC Grace Nechanicky, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Alaska Army Guardsmen save four after plane crash, by Lt.
+Col. Candis Olmstead, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT